 Riding on that swell of support, Underwood

 in October 2007.
-Four of the album's tracks hit the top of the country charts, pushing the album to multi-million sales and earning her an additional Grammy Award.
+Four of the album's tracks hit the top of the country charts, pushing the album to multi-million sales and earning her two additional Grammy Awards.
 Two years after the album's release, Underwood

 released her third studio effort, Play On

 , which found her devoting more focus than ever to her songwriting abilities.
 She co-wrote seven of the album's tracks, including the leadoff single, "Cowboy Casanova."
 Underwood